-Since implementing flexible seating, I’ve seen a HUGE difference in needing to get those wiggles out because they are able to do it.
+Since implementing flexible seating, I’ve seen a HUGE decrease in students needing to get those wiggles out during direction.
+Why?
+Because they are able to do it throughout the day while they’re working.
 Students can bounce on yoga balls if they need it, some may decide they do better standing or maybe they notice they really enjoy a regular desk.
 The best part of flexible seating is that students get to choose what works best for them.
 Even with them being young, they really are able to rise to the challenge and choose what works.
 I can confidently say I witnessed 6 year olds who knew what seat worked best for them and what types of seating did not.
 Here’s one of my favorite clips of them working!

 Love this FREE resource?

 When I was getting started with flexible seating, I felt so overwhelmed and lost.
 I had no idea where to start or what to look for.
 But have no fear!
 I’ve created this jam packed Flexible Seating Bundle so you don’t have to scramble for resources or put a modge podge of random things together.
 Instead, you’ll have EVERYTHING you need to begin flexible seating from DAY ONE with students!
 Included in the bundle you’ll find detailed lesson plans, parent information, editable anchor charts, and SO much more.
 Check it out HERE!